Empowering Life-Long Learners

 In order for a student to be eligible and remain in office, students must meet the following criteria:

 School-wide dances are scheduled regularly throughout the year.
-Our dances are open to Johnson students only, and students must have the prescribed permission slip signed by a parent or guardian in order to purchase a ticket.
-Dances begin at 2:00 P.M. and end at 3: P.M.
-Once a student enters the dance, he/she must stay until the end of the dance unless picked up by a parent or dismissal time.
+Our dances are open to Johnson students only, and students must have the required permission slip signed by a parent or guardian in order to purchase a ticket.
+Dances happen after school for two hours.
+Once a student enters the dance, he/she must stay until the end of the dance unless picked up by a parent.

 AFTER SCHOOL ACTIVITIES